rob333/flutter_mediator_simple/README.md

 ## `notify`
 Notify to rebuild with the aspects of the mediator variable.

-Used when the type of the mediator variable is of type `Class`.
+Used when the type of the mediator variable is a `Class`.

 Mediator variable uses setter to automatically notify the rebuild.
-When it comes to a class variable and adds item by method, then `notify` is needed to inform the rebuild.
+When it comes to a class value and adds item by method, then `notify` is needed to inform the rebuild.

 &emsp; [Table of Contents]